Usage

 dis۔embark:

-step off a passenger vehicle, e.g. a rickshaw, tuktuk, car, train,
+step out of a passenger vehicle, e.g. a rickshaw, tuktuk, car, train,

 airplane, ship, etc.